Thab310/quotes-argocd/README.md

 * Helm
 * Kustomize
 * ArgoCD
+* HashiCorp Vault

 ## What is ArgoCD?
 ArgoCD is a GitOps or Continous Delivery(CD) tool that ensures that the git state remains synchronized with the K8s state.

 ## Architecture
 ![architecture](/images/Untitled-2025-02-10-0022.png)
+## Project Structure
+I decided to split the project into 3 different repos [Frontend](https://github.com/Thab310/frontend), [Backend](https://github.com/Thab310/quotes-backend) and [K8s Infrastructure](https://github.com/Thab310/quotes-infrastructure).

+- Both [Frontend](https://github.com/Thab310/frontend) and [Backend](https://github.com/Thab310/quotes-backend) repositories make up the the CI phase of this GitOps poject.
+They Build Test and Deploy Artifacts to Docker Hub.
+- [K8s Infrastructure](https://github.com/Thab310/quotes-infrastructure) repository stores the K8s manifest.
+- We have the ArgoCD application deployed on MiniKube within my local cluster.
+It is responsible for Checking new images on for both frontend and backend applications.
+If there are any new images pushed ArgoCD will commit the - [K8s Infrastructure](https://github.com/Thab310/quotes-infrastructure) repo and then detect a drift between the k8s environment and the manifest files and then update the deployed kubernetes environment to match the state in the - [K8s Infrastructure](https://github.com/Thab310/quotes-infrastructure) repository
 ## Getting started
 ### 1. Make sure Docker hub is running